 Those who are interested in mathematics or who are considering transferring to a college outside the CSCU system should consider the Liberal Arts and Science associate in arts degree program.

 Students who are thinking of transferring are encouraged to meet with their academic advisors to discuss their plans and how MCC courses transfer to other institutions.
 More information on the transfer options available at MCC can be found in the Transfer Planning portion of the website.

-In Fall 2018, MCC will offer National Science Foundation Scholarships to qualified students enrolled in computer science, mathematics and physics programs.
+During the fall semester, MCC offers National Science Foundation Scholarships to qualified students enrolled in computer science, mathematics and physics programs.